 Celtic vs. Rangers: A Complete History of the Old Firm

 From the foundation of the Scottish Football League in 1890 to the end of the 2011/2012 season, only two football clubs had enjoyed an unbroken spell in Scotland's top division.
-Those football clubs happen to be the two powerhouses of Scottish football- Celtic and Rangers.
-Between them they are the most successful football clubs you'll find anywhere in the world.
+Those football clubs happen to be the two powerhouses of Scottish football—Celtic and Rangers.
+They are the most successful football clubs you'll find anywhere in the world.
 As of 2018, they have won a combined 103 League titles, 71 Scottish Cups and 44 Scottish League Cups.
 The unbroken spell, however, was broken in 2012 when Rangers' old operating company was liquidated, thus resulting in the club being demoted to the Third Division, but more on that later.

 The ability of these two teams to attract top players and remain not only relatively even with each other but head and shoulders above everyone else has ensured that their on pitch battles have always remained compelling.
 The two teams close proximity within the city of Glasgow has also helped to maintain the appeal of a rivalry that is now 130 years old.
 Celtic are still based in the Parkhead area, in the east end of Glasgow.
-There, they play their matches in the footballing cathedral that is Celtic Park.
-With a capacity of 60,000 it is the largest football stadium in Scotland and the 3rd largest in the UK behind Wembley and Old Trafford.
-Rangers, meanwhile are based across the River Clyde in the west side of Glasgow and there they play at Ibrox, the 3rd largest stadium in Scotland with a capacity of 51,082.
+They play their matches in the footballing cathedral that is Celtic Park.
+With a capacity of 60,000, it is the largest football stadium in Scotland and the third largest in the UK behind Wembley and Old Trafford.
+Rangers, meanwhile, are based across the River Clyde in the west side of Glasgow.
+They play at Ibrox, the third largest stadium in Scotland with a capacity of 51,082.

-Firstly then, let's look at Celtic, or the Bhoys to give them their nickname.
+First, let's look at Celtic, or the Bhoys as they are nicknamed.
 The club was formed on the 6th November 1887 in St Mary's Church Hall by Marist Brother Walfrid as a means for raising much needed funds for local Catholic parishes.
 The late 19th century had seen Glasgow's population swell with the arrival of countless Irish immigrants all fleeing from the ravages of the Potato Famine that had devastated their homeland.
 These families were mostly poor and had come to Scotland in search of a better future, and whilst they had left their homeland, they brought their Catholic beliefs with them.
 However, Scotland was a strongly Protestant country and right from the beginning the immigrant Irish were marginalised and heavily discriminated against.
-Football was one of the few ways that poverty stricken families could escape the rigours of daily life, and just as important, continue to express their own national identity through the support of their team, Celtic.
+Football was one of the few ways that poverty stricken families could escape the rigours of daily life and continue to express their own national identity through the support of their team, Celtic.

 Celtic gave the Irish community a chance to integrate themselves into wider Scottish society.
 Although Celtic's early success may have complicated things somewhat, especially given the fact that the Bhoys success often came at the expense of traditionally Scottish teams.
-In just 6 years from 1887 to 1893, Celtic had won the League Championship 4 times.
-In the first decade of the 20th century they won 6 successive Championships and in the years between 1965 and 1974 they won 9 league titles in a row.
-As of the end of 2017/2018 season Celtic have 49 League titles, 38 Scottish Cups and 17 Scottish League Cups.
-They are also to date the only Scottish club to win the European Cup (Champions League) in 1967 where they famously defeated Inter Milan 2-1 in Lisbon.
+In just six years, from 1887 to 1893, Celtic had won the League Championship four times.
+In the first decade of the 20th century, they won six successive championships.
+In the years between 1965 and 1974, they won nine league titles in a row.
+As of the end of 2017/2018 season, Celtic have 49 League titles, 38 Scottish Cups and 17 Scottish League Cups.
+They are also to date the only Scottish club to win the European Cup (Champions League).
+This was in 1967 where they famously defeated Inter Milan 2-1 in Lisbon.